 A Brief History of Halloween

-It may also have come from an old Irish peasant practice where people would go from door to door to collect money, breadcake, cheese, eggs, butter, nuts, apples, and more in preparation for the festival of St. Columbkill.
+While this custom is thought to be where trick-or-treating originated, there are other theories.
+It’s also been said that the practice came from Britain, where it was known as “Mischief Night,” and that it may also have come from an old Irish peasant practice where people went from door to door to collect food and money in preparation for the festival of St. Columbkill.

 Halloween made its way to North America in the same way that most generally awesome things do: through immigrants.
 In this case, the immigrants in questions were those of the European persuasion—in particular the Irish and Scottish—who fled to America in the 1840s during the great potato famine.

 In colonial America, Halloween wasn’t widely celebrated due to the strict religious beliefs of early settlers (shocker, right?).
 But Halloween would not be silenced or repressed, and it stuck around.
 Eventually, it began to gain popularity, and by the 19th century, communities across the land began embracing its customs and traditions, throwing ghost stories and spooky pranks into the mix.

 The Halloween we know today started to take shape in the late 19th and early 20th centuries.
 It became a holiday characterized by community gatherings, raucous parties, and costumes and decorations of the dark and frightening sort.
 Trick-or-treating also came into its own during this time, having evolved from the earlier Christian practice of going door to door with clasped hands and open mouths, with costumed children knocking on doors begging for sweets and treats and all the dental decay that likely came as a result.